chloetychang/cits3200-group-49/Meetings/Week 3/Mentor Meeting 1.md

 - Chloe: Project briefing to Maureen (Mentor)

-- Maureen: Probing about the app technology used, Recounting experience on client mentioning they want specific XYZ software/tool, However, “Who from a technology perspective, deemed it’s fit for purpose?”
+- Maureen: Probing about the app technology used, recounting experience on client mentioning they want specific XYZ software/tool.
+    - However, “Who from a technology perspective, deemed it’s fit for purpose?”

 - Maureen: Database migration - Has anyone looked into the migration pathway?
 (E.g. any import/export tools, well worn - documentation available out there)